 Guest operating system support

-A VMware Engine private cloud consists of a cluster of VMware ESXi 6.7U3 hypervisor nodes with an Enterprise Plus license installed.
-You can install a VM with any guest operating system supported by VMware for ESXi 6.7U3.
-For a list of supported guest operating systems, see VMware Compatibility Guide.
+You can install a VM with any guest operating system supported by VMware for the ESXi version in your private cloud.
+For a list of supported guest operating systems, see the VMware Compatibility Guide for Guest OS.

 VMware infrastructure maintenance